apache/mxnet/benchmark/opperf/README.md

 3. **dtype** : By default, `float32`.
 You can override and set the global dtype for all operator benchmarks.
 Example: --dtype float64.

-4. **profiler** : By default, 'native'.
+4. **profiler** : `native` or `python`.
+By default, 'native'.
 You can override and set the global profiler for all operator benchmarks.
 Example: --profiler 'python'.
+Native profiler uses MXNet C++ based built-in profiler.
+Python profiler uses Python package time.
+Generally, native profiler is used by developers and python profiler is used by users.

 ## Usecase 2 - Run benchmarks for all the operators in a specific category